Clothing Insecurity is Real. Together, We Can Change It

 By ensuring children and families have appropriate clothing, we:

-Remove barriers to school attendance and participation.
+Remove barriers to school attendance and participation

-Reduce bullying and social isolation.
+Reduce bullying and social isolation

-Build dignity and confidence in children and adults alike.
+Build dignity and confidence

 How Clothed by Faith Responds

-At Clothed by Faith, we believe that Clothing = Confidence.
-Through our School & Agency Partnership Program, we meet families where they are:
+Through our School & Agency Partnership Program, we meet families where they are by:

-Delivering clothing directly to schools and agencies, reducing barriers for parents and ensuring children receive help quickly.
+Delivering clothing directly to schools and agencies, reducing barriers for parents and ensuring children receive help quickly